realminhnguyen/FinTech-Case-Study/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

     Core metrics in the Online Banking and Personal Finance domain include user growth and acquisition, revenue, and market valuation and funding.
-    * User Growth & Acquisition: Over 14.5 million customers use Chime.
-9 Million use Chime as their primary bank.
+    * User Growth & Acquisition: Approximately "14.5 million users in 2022, with approximately nine million using it as their primary bank" *according to Business of Apps*.
-    * Revenue: $1.8 billion in 2022.
+    * Revenue: "$1.8 billion in 2022" *according to Business of Apps*.
-    * Market Valuation & Funding: Valued at $25 billion with $2.3 billion in funding.
+    * Market Valuation & Funding: Valued at $25 billion with "$2.3 billion from Sequoia Capital, DST Global, Menlo Ventures and others" *according to Forbes*.

 * How is your company performing relative to competitors in the same domain?